 Take out comprehensive travel insurance and ensure it covers you for the places you plan to visit and the things you plan to do.

-Before travelling overseas register your travel plans and contact details online or at the local Australian embassy, high commission or consulate once you arrive so we can contact you in case of an emergency.
+Before travelling overseas register your travel and contact details online so we can contact you in case of an emergency.

 Obey the laws of the country you're visiting even if these seem harsh or unfair by Australian standards.
 Don't expect to be treated differently from the locals just because you're Australian.

 Keep in contact with friends and family back home and give them a copy of your itinerary so they know where you are.